sonic-net/SONiC/doc/lag/Increasing LACP PDU timeout during warm-reboot.md

 ## Requirements

-- Switch running a supported SONiC on both sides of the LAG
+- Switch running a supported SONiC with patches in libteam for this feature on both sides of the LAG

 ## Assumptions

-TODO

-## Limitations

 Such a change is going against the LACP protocol, and as such, can only be supported if both sides of the LAG are running SONiC, and they are running a version of SONiC that understands this.
 If the peer side is not running a supported version of SONiC, or it is not running SONiC, then the current behavior is preseved.

+## Limitations

+There's a chance that the packet to change the retry count doesn't get to the peer device (due to congestion, for example).
+Because the protocol as defined below doesn't wait for an acknowledgment packet, there's no reliable way of knowing whether it was handled by the peer device or not.

 # Background